 How to handle a late payment

-The best options for paying your bill quickly and seeing it reflected immediately on your account are to pay online or via our automated phone system
+The best options for paying your bill quickly and seeing it reflected immediately on your account are to pay online or with our automated phone system

 If you can't pay your whole bill at once

 Consider setting up a payment arrangement.
-Use our Payment Plan Tool to split your bill into up to three payments.
+Use our Payment Plan Tool to split your bill into two payments.
 If you pay less than your full balance without setting up a payment plan, late fees will be charged.
 Carrying an unpaid balance for too long may result in suspension of your services.

 If your payment is late

-If you miss your due date, you will be charged a late fee.
+If you don't make a payment by the due date, you will be charged a late fee.
 If your account continues to be unpaid, you will receive a late payment notice from us, and eventually your services will be suspended, and then disconnected.

 You will be charged late fees if your payment is received after the due date.
 Late fees vary based on the type of service and your location.
 They can range from a flat $5 to some percentage of the original amount due, or a combination of both.

-When your bill is past due, we'll mail you a notice, and if your bill continues to go unpaid, we'll also try to reach you by phone.
+When your bill is past due, we'll mail a notice.
+If your bill continues to go unpaid, we'll also try to reach you by phone.

 If you have CenturyLink internet service, you will see a "past due" message when you try get online, with instructions to make a payment.